bmaso/osm-games/content/bowling/index.md

 The `Frame` datatype includes:
 * two normal throw members
 * two bonus throw members
-* some flags to make deduction easier (strike, spare, and incomplete)
-* total points of the frame, which is the sum of the 4 throws

 I've also defined a convenience constant for an "empty" frame: a frame with no throws applied at all